Frequently Asked Questions

 The General Education curriculum at SUNY Geneseo provides the broad knowledge and fundamental skills that are the necessary possession of an educated citizen and the proper foundation for specialized study in a particular discipline.
 In so doing, Geneseo's General Education curriculum advances the Mission of the College.

-As a general rule, all current candidates for the Bachelor's degree at Geneseo must complete the General Education curriculum in its entirety.
+All current candidates for the Bachelor's degree at Geneseo must complete the General Education curriculum in its entirety.
 Any student who is readmitted to Geneseo following withdrawal, resignation, or dismissal must complete all elements of the General Education curriculum in place at the time of readmission.
-Students with Associate Degrees will have the first part of General Education Requirements (and possibly even some of the Breadth Requirements) automatically satisfied.

 A few courses in the General Education curriculum may be counted toward more than one area.
 These courses appear in the Undergraduate Bulletin with double prefixes (S/M, S/U).
 For example, ARTH 180 is an F/ and M/ course.